graphql-perl/GraphQL-Plugin-Convert-OpenAPI/README.md

 in case it is wanted for use outside of the "bundle" of the `to_graphql` method.
 It takes arguments:

-- a hash-ref mapping from a GraphQL operation field-name to an `operationId`
 - a hash-ref mapping from a GraphQL type-name to another hash-ref with information about that type.
 Valid keys:
     - is\_hashpair

         True value if that type needs transforming from a hash into pairs.

+    - field2operationId

+        Hash-ref mapping from a GraphQL operation field-name (which will only be done on the `Query` or `Mutation` types, for obvious reasons) to an `operationId`.

 and returns a closure that can be used as a field resolver.